wulforr/zchat/README.md

 ### Technologies used

-ReactJs has been used to make this project and faker is used to create fake data for the application.
+ReactJs has been used to make this project and firebase is used for authentication and saving chats data.